turbot/steampipe-mod-azure-insights/dashboards/activedirectory/docs/azuread_group_dashboard.md

 This dashboard answers the following questions:

 - How many groups are in each tenant?
-- How many groups with no members attached?
+- How many groups do not have any members?